Chapter 3: Phonetics

 The ASL sign SORRY has some of these nonmanual articulations.
 The signer furrows his brow, pushes his lips together, slightly puffs his cheeks, and gives a slow head shake.
 All of these nonmanual movements are part of the sign.
 For any given sign, the nonmanual articulations may not all be necessary to understand the sign, but they are still part of its articulation.

 Nonmanual articulation is beyond the scope of an introductory textbook like this, but it plays a crucial role in signed languages and cannot be ignored in a full analysis of signed languages.
 This is one of the drawbacks for tools like “signed language gloves” that supposedly translate signed language movements into text or speech.
 These devices regularly appear in popular media; a typical example is presented in Chin 2020.
 Since these gloves only capture some aspects of manual articulation, but no nonmanual articulation at all, they cannot fully translate signed languages.
-See Hill 2020 for further discussion of this issue, in particular, the need to directly involve deaf people when designing any kind of signed language technology, to ensure that the technology is actually useful to deaf people.
+In addition, the burden of usage is on deaf people, and they are not the primary beneficiaries, since the translation is for hearing people who do not sign.
+See Hill 2020 for further discussion of these issues and the need to directly involve deaf people when designing any kind of signed language technology, to ensure that the technology is actually useful to deaf people.

 Check your understanding